CemalUnal/cli/docs/guides/postgres/custom-versions/setup.md

 RUN sed -r -i "s/[#]*\s*(shared_preload_libraries)\s*=\s*'(.*)'/\1 = 'timescaledb,\2'/;s/,'/'/" /scripts/primary/postgresql.conf
 ```

-From there we would define a PostgresVersion that contains this new image.
+From there, we would define a PostgresVersion that contains this new image.
 Lets say we tagged it as `myco/postgres:timescale-0.9.1`

 ```yaml
 apiVersion: kubedb.com/v1alpha1